 Due to current budgetary constraints, ICCROM is not in a position to provide financial support for fellowships.
 During the period of their fellowship, Fellows are provided with office space and a computer workstation, unlimited access to internet and stationery; in addition, Fellows have full access to the ICCROM documentation, library and archives services.

-The deadline for receipt of fellowships applications is 31 May 2021.
-Fellowships awarded will be taken up in 2022, unless otherwise agreed.
+The deadline for receipt of applications to undertake a fellowship in 2022 is 1 September 2021.
+All fellowships awarded will be taken up in 2022, unless otherwise agreed.

-In the event that you are unable to submit your application using the online form, please contact the Fellowship Programme coordinator:
+In the event that you are unable to submit your application using the online form, please contact the Fellowship Programme focal point:

 Via di San Michele, 13